About Morrison County

 - This database is free to search and provides real-time information on business status and registered agents.

 The Secretary of State maintains a searchable online database at mblsportal.sos.state.mn.us where users can search for registered business entities, view filing history, obtain certificates of good standing, and access annual reports.
-Sales tax permits and employer identification are handled through the Minnesota Department of Revenue, not at the county level.
+Sales tax permits and employer identification are handled through the Minnesota Department of Revenue, not at Morrison County level.
 Professional licenses for occupations such as contractors, cosmetologists, and healthcare providers are issued by respective Minnesota state licensing boards.

-Building permits and zoning approvals in unincorporated Morrison County are managed by the Morrison County Planning and Zoning Department, contactable at (320) 632-2946.
-Individual cities within Morrison County maintain their own building inspection and business licensing requirements.
+Building permits and zoning approvals in unincorporated Morrison County are managed by Morrison County Planning and Zoning Department, contactable for Individual cities within Morrison County maintain their own building inspection and business licensing requirements.
 For example, Little Falls requires certain business licenses and permits through its city offices.
+Morrison County Economic Development Authority works to attract and retain businesses, providing resources for entrepreneurs and expanding companies.

-The Morrison County Economic Development Authority works to attract and retain businesses, providing resources for entrepreneurs and expanding companies.
-The Little Falls Area Chamber of Commerce, accessible at littlefallschamber.com, serves as a business networking and promotion organization for the county seat and surrounding area.
-Researchers seeking comprehensive business records should check both county-level offices for local permits and the Minnesota Secretary of State for corporate filings.
+The Little Falls Area Chamber of Commerce, accessible at littlefallschamber.com, is a business networking and promotion organization for Morrison County seat and surrounding area.
+Researchers seeking full business records should check both county-level offices for local permits and the Minnesota Secretary of State for corporate filings.

 Frequently Asked Questions